 The Israeli-born but American-based Avi Nesher is a genre director who frequently leaves one scratching their head trying to work out what to make of him.
 Sometimes Nesher can seem like a latter day Edward D. Wood Jr inhaling paint fumes, other times Nesher’s films are filled with genuine promise.
 On one hand, he has made the utterly bizarre post-holocaust sword-and-sorcery film She (1983), surely a good candidate for one of the worst films of the 1980s, and the mind-boggling Savage (1995), which had a jumble of ideas that seemed hailed in from another planet altogether.
 Equally so, Nesher has also made Timebomb (1991), a fine low-budget thriller about brainwashing.
-If nothing else, Nesher’s films have no shortage of ideas – in fact, they often have far too many of them.
+He also made the voodoo film Ritual (2001), his final genre work, before returning to Israel in the mid-2000s and working as a director/producer there, If nothing else, Nesher’s films have no shortage of ideas – in fact, they often have far too many of them.

 The eventual revelation of the reason why this was set up comes like a piece of the improbably contrived psychological motivation out of a 1960s psycho-thriller.
 This is subsequently completely contradicted by the emergence of a monster at the end in a cool Hellraiser (1987)-type effect, which serves to make the previous mundane psychological explanations into something nonsensical.
 But then Doppelganger is a film that is not designed with much in the way of logical rationale and on Avi Nesher’s level of head-spinning surprises and totally outré wildness, it proves modestly effective.